Rotated Odometers: Introduction

-In words, it re-arranges the partition of $I$ into the countable number of intervals $I_1,I_2,\ldots$ in the opposite order, see Figure~\ref{fig:lochness}(a).
+In words, it re-arranges the interval partition $\{ I_n \}_{n \geq 1}$ of $I$ in the opposite order, see Figure~\ref{fig:lochness}(a).
 We divide the interval $I = [0,1)$ into $q$ half-open subintervals of length $\frac{1}{q}$, and we let $\pi$ be any permutation of $q$ symbols.
-Let $R_\pi: I \to I$ to be the map which permutes the $q$ subintervals of equal length according to $\pi$.
+Let $R_\pi: I \to I$ to be the map which permutes these $q$ subintervals according to $\pi$.
 Then

 is an infinite IET called a \emph{rotated odometer}.
 The term `rotated odometer' was introduced since for some permutations $\pi$, the map $R_\pi:I \to I$ may be seen as a rotation on the unit circle.